bhosley/Hypergrid/README.md

 Hypergrid takes the two dimensions of Minigrid and rewrites the library to operate in arbitrary, discrete dimensions.
-The framework, environments, and task derived from Hypergrid are intended to maintain Minigrid's compatability with the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API standards, while remaining lightweight, fast, and easily customizable.
+The framework, environments, and task derived from Hypergrid are intended to maintain Minigrid's compatibility with the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API standards, while remaining lightweight, fast, and easily customizable.

 Hypergrid additionally borrows inspiration from [Multigrid](https://github.com/ini/multigrid) by integrating support for multiple agents.